amundsen-io/rfcs/rfcs/000-granular-access-control.md

 ## Guide-level Explanation (aka Product Details)

 ### Authorization (Granular access control)
 When you enable authorization, you can control permissions on objects stored in Amundsen.
-You can define user groups and manage permissions on different scopes (e.g. database, table).
-Granular access control can also support filtering query results.
-By default, Amundsen is using [Casbin](https://casbin.org/docs/overview) as the authorization client.
+You can define groups and manage permissions on different scopes (such as database or table).
+Granular access control also supports filtering search results.
+By default, Amundsen uses [Casbin](https://casbin.org/docs/overview) as the authorization client.

 ### Default configuration
 Access Control List (ACL) is the default model used in Amundsen.
 Each user (or group of users) can be granted either `READ` or `WRITE` permissions on given resource type and scope.
 For example, we can add a rule that will allow user `bob@org.com` to view (READ) metadata of all tables from schema `hive`.